grafana/agent/docs/flow/reference/components/prometheus.remote_write.md

 `proxy_url` | `string` | Optional proxy URL for OAuth2 requests. | | no

-`client_secret` and `client_secret_file` are mututally exclusive and only one may be provided inside of an `oauth2` block.
+`client_secret` and `client_secret_file` are mututally exclusive and only one can be provided inside of an `oauth2` block.

 ### tls_config block